w3c/webextensions/proposals/browser_test_api.md

 - **Resolves** if all tests pass.
 - **Rejects** if any fail.

-Tests pass when they return `undefined` or a resolved promise.
+Tests pass when they either return `undefined` or when a promise returned by the test resolves.
 They fail if they:
 - Throw an exception
 - Return a rejected promise
 - Trigger an assertion failure